·

 Poofy in Central Park

-My cat is actually a Ragdoll, a breed that’s known for being an indoor cat.
+My cat is actually a Ragdoll, a breed known for being an indoor cat.
 When I first took him outside the cat was falling off trees not able to keep a balance, birds were basically hopping around him because he was so hopeless.

 cat backpack

 Cat Backpack – our back-up for when Poofy is tired.
-(This one is also recommended and airline approved as a carrier).
+(This one is also recommended and airline-approved as a carrier).

 Flying with a Cat: Best Tips